 A: Yes.
 Islamic Studies is often a required or recommended subject for Sharia Law/Islamic Law courses.

-Q: Where can I check the list of universities offering each Law course?
+Q: Where can I check the list of Universities offering each Law course?

 A: The official JAMB brochure lists all accredited institutions offering each Law programme, along with course-specific requirements.